TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

 ### FP2 presence sensors

-The original use case: three Aqara FP2 presence sensors at The Panorama, each plugged into its own smart plug.
-The living room FP2 wedges about twice a week and a power cycle fixes it.
+The original use case: three Aqara FP2 presence sensors, each plugged into its own smart plug.
+The living-room FP2 wedges about twice a week and a power cycle fixes it.
 Three instances of the blueprint, one per FP2, watching both the presence and illuminance entities and cycling the matching plug:

 Living Room FP2: